hudwave/lets-make-lasagne/chapter-04-signals/chapter-04-signals.md

 }
 ```

 The `init` method can be called at the end of the constructor function or it offers the possibility to delay the initialisation of the object until later.
+You can read more about the init method pattern in the [Appendix](/appendix-gamemaker-patterns/appendix-gamemaker-patterns.md#b-init-pattern).
 Lets now update the `Signals` class to use the new exists method.

 ##### Signals.gml::Signal
 ```gml